phoopee3/wp-search-keyword-redirect/README.txt

 = None yet :) =

-Please support questions in the support forum
+Please direct questions to the support forum

 == Screenshots ==